How to Start a Blog - The Ultimate Step-by-Step Guide

 In this ultimate guide, I will show you how to start a blog and tell you everything you need to know to get started blogging.
-When I was starting out with my first website a couple of years ago, I was reading one article after another and slowly putting information together from various sources.
+Blogging has completely changed my life.
+I am able to work from home, I can travel whenever I want, enjoy a flexible schedule, and more.

 You can do so much more on WordPress than on Squarespace or Wix.

-People who opt for Squarespace or Wix often choose them because they think that they are more beginner friendly than WordPress.
-They want to build a website in a matter of minutes with a drag and drop builder, which all these platforms have.
+People who opt for Squarespace or Wix often choose them because they think they are more beginner-friendly than WordPress.
+They want to build a website in a matter of minutes with a drag-and-drop builder, which all these platforms have.

-It’s true that WordPress does not come with a drag and drop builder, but that doesn’t mean you cannot install a plugin that allows such functionality.
+Indeed, WordPress does not come with a drag-and-drop builder by default, but that doesn’t mean you cannot install a plugin such as Elementor that adds responsive drag-and-drop functionality.

-WordPress offers far more customizations and you can accomplish more with it in the long run.
+WordPress offers more customization options, and you can accomplish more in the long run.
 In all aspects, WordPress is the best choice.

 Just to clarify, when I talk about WordPress, I mean self-hosted WordPress.org and not hosted WordPress.com.
-If you are confused about the differences, you can read this article where I explain them all:
+You always want to go with self-hosted Wordpress.org.

 To start a blog on WordPress, you need two things:

-Without these two things, you will not be able to create a WordPress blog.
-Expenses for domain name and web hosting are both ongoing.
+Without these two things, you will not be able to create a blog.

 In this step, I will guide you step-by-step on how to start a WordPress blog on Bluehost.
-Bluehost is the most popular hosting provider and I have had a great experience with them.
-They have been around a long time, so they are well-established, and you don’t have to worry about the security of your blog.
+Bluehost is the most popular hosting provider.

-Go to the Bluehost website and click on the green button that says “Get Started”.
+Go to the Bluehost website and click on the button that says “Get Started.”

 Once you click on the button, you’ll see four hosting plans:

-On the following page, you can register a free domain name.
+On the following page, you can create a new domain for free.

 If you already have a domain name, enter it on the form on the right.
 It doesn’t matter where you registered it.
 Even if you registered your domain name on GoDaddy or another domain registrar, enter it on that form.